2008 California Proposition 8: Actions against supporters and opponents

 After the election, a number of protests were held against the referendum's passing.
 These included candlelight vigils outside organizations such as LDS churches that promoted the proposition.
 Rallies against the amendment took place in California and across the country, with participants numbering in thousands.

 Boycotts were also a feature of public response to the outcome of the election.
-LGBT rights groups published lists of donors to the Yes on 8 campaign and organized boycotts of individuals or organizations who had promoted or donated to it.
+LGBTQ rights groups published lists of donors to the Yes on 8 campaign and organized boycotts of individuals or organizations who had promoted or donated to it.
 Targets of the boycotts included the Sundance Film Festival in Utah, El Coyote Cafe, California Musical Theatre, and the Manchester Grand Hyatt Hotel.

 Some supporters of Proposition 8 reported receiving death threats, some of which claimed to be "stemming from Prop 8".
 Some LDS churches were vandalized with spray paint.

 Fresno-area supporters of gay marriage were also harassed; "No On 8" signs at the Clovis Unitarian Universalist Church were torn up, with Reverend Bryan Jessup alleging that his church experienced vandalism "every night".
 Santa Clara County Deputy District Attorney (DDA) Jay Boyarsky attributed a surge in anti-gay hate crimes, from 3 in 2007 to 14 in 2008, to controversy over Proposition 8.

 Pre-decision opinion polls

 Various opinion polls were conducted to estimate the outcome of the proposition.
-Those margins with differences less than their margins of error are marked as "n.s.", meaning not significant (see Statistical significance).
+Those margins with differences less than their margins of error are marked as "n.s.", meaning not significant (see statistical significance).
 Those margins considered statistically significant are indicated with the percentage points and the side favored in the poll, as either "pro" for in favor of the proposition's passage (e.g., 1% pro), or "con" for against its passage (e.g., 1% con).

 According to the director of the Field Poll, the discrepancy between the pre-election polls and ballot results is because "regular church-goers ... were more prone than other voters to be influenced by last-minute appeals to conform to orthodox church positions when voting on a progressive social issue like same-sex marriage."